 Scott Laprise at CLSA Asia Pacific Markets said he pretends to be a customer and takes snapshots of showrooms with his BlackBerry to gauge retail demand.
 At Mizuho Financial Group Inc. (8411), Jeremy Yeo checks order flows at auto parts manufacturers and Erwin Sanft at BNP Paribas SA (BNP) oversees a monthly survey of 70 dealerships across China.

 The examples illustrate the lengths analysts will go to get an edge explaining what is happening in the world’s largest auto market, where the public is kept in the dark as to how many vehicles are sold off dealerships nationwide.
 That leaves investors foraging through industry associations, data vendors and consumer websites to piece together whether to buy or sell General Motors Co.
-(GM) or Volkswagen AG (VOW) shares based on China demand.
+(GM:US) or Volkswagen AG (VOW) shares based on China demand.

 “When you see how lacking the data is in China, it’s difficult not to wonder about the true state of the market,” said Mitsushige Akino, who oversees about $500 million in assets at Tokyo-based Ichiyoshi Investment Management Co.
 “When there’s not enough information on the market, there’s nothing we can do but to simply cut back on investing.”